Smyrna

-Smyrna (/ˈsmɜːrnə/ SMUR-nə; Σμύρνη, or Σμύρνα) was an Ancient Greek city located at a strategic point on the Aegean coast of Anatolia.
+Smyrna (/ˈsmɜːr.nə/, SMUR-nə; Σμύρνη, or Σμύρνα) was an Ancient Greek city located at a strategic point on the Aegean coast of Anatolia.
 Due to its advantageous port conditions, its ease of defence, and its good inland connections, Smyrna rose to prominence.
-Since about 1930, the city's name has been İzmir.
+Since 1930, the city's official name has been İzmir.

 Two sites of the ancient city are today within İzmir's boundaries.
 The first, probably founded by indigenous peoples, rose to prominence during the Archaic Period as one of the principal ancient Greek settlements in western Anatolia.
 The second, whose foundation is associated with Alexander the Great, reached metropolitan proportions during the period of the Roman Empire.
 Most of the ancient city's present-day remains date to the Roman era, the majority from after a 2nd-century AD earthquake.
 In practical terms, a distinction is often made between these.
 Old Smyrna was the initial settlement founded around the 11th century BC, first as an Aeolian settlement, and later taken over and developed during the Archaic Period by the Ionians.
 Smyrna proper was the new city to which residents moved as of the 4th century BC and whose foundation was inspired by Alexander the Great.